Interested in immigration to Canada or Quebec or France? You might be aware of French TCF, TEFAQ, TCFQ, TEF Canada and TEF Exam in India.

 The TCF also follows the same pattern and style like the TEF.
 There are 5 types of TCF (Test de connaissance du français) exam : 1) TCF – for personal, academic or professional reasons, 2) TCF DAP (For study in France specially as a first year undergraduate (licence 1), 3) TCF for French nationality (to settle in France), 4) TCF Canada (for permanent residence in Canada) and 5) TCF for Quebec (For PR in Québec province in Canada).

 If you intend residing in Quebec, Canada, you will need to take the TCFQ (TCF pour le Québec) exam to test and certify your proficiency of French so the Quebec immigration authorities can verify your immigration application.
-Like TEF, These results are also valid for 2 years.
+Like TEF, these results are also valid for 2 years.
 However, both exams share the same goals and objective.
 For TCF – there are three compulsory sections and two optional sections whereas for TCFQ, there are only two compulsory sections.

 Difference between DELF/DALF and the TEF/TEFaQ/TCF/TCFQ

-The main difference between the DELF/DALF and TEF/TEFAQ/TCF/TCFQ is that the latter is one single test where your score will determine the amount of points awarded for French language proficiency.
+The main difference between the DELF/DALF and TEF/TEFAQ/TCF/TCFQ is that the latter is one single test where your score will determine the number of points awarded for French language proficiency.
 For the DELF/DALF exams in India, you can choose a level A1, A2, B1, B2, C1, C2 as per your proficiency level and if you pass the exam you are awarded the points and diploma for that level.

 The TCFQ (TCF for Quebec) and TEFaQ (Test for Evaluating French for Access to Quebec) certificate is only valid for your immigration application in Quebec (Canada).
 It is the only French language examination accepted for the Quebec Federal Skilled Worker Program.

-This French certification cannot be used for for admission to a French university or any Universities in Francophone countries.
+This French certification cannot be used for admission to a French university or any Universities in Francophone countries.
 Unlike the TEF and the TCF, the DALF Exam is valid for life.
 Since both TEF and TEFaQ results are valid for two years from the date you took the test.
 Thus, it is not very beneficial from the career and job prospective outside France and Canada.

 TCF and TEF Exam in India